Marianne Aulie: Early life and career

-Aulie grew up in Lorenskog, in Greater Oslo, Norway.
-In the 1990 she met the twin of Norwegian artist Vebjørn Sand, Aune Sand.
+Aulie grew up in Lørenskog, in Greater Oslo, Norway.
+In the 1990s, she met the twin of Norwegian artist Vebjørn Sand, Aune Sand.
 After they met they travelled to Cairo, Egypt together where Sand made his debut feature film Dis.
-After helping Aune make the film and with his encouragement, Aulie returned to Norway to pursue her ambitions in art.
+After helping Sand make the film and with his encouragement, Aulie returned to Norway to pursue her ambitions in art.

 In Norway Aulie, pregnant with her first child, juggled three odd jobs while she applied for the Bergen Academy of Art & Design.
 After nearly being admitted twice in a row, Aulie decided to try and sell her paintings rather than continue to pursue a professional education.
 Of this time she said:

-“When I was so close to the goal and not yet admitted to the Academy, I decided that I must show my child that I am strong enough to support us.
+"When I was so close to the goal and not yet admitted to the Academy, I decided that I must show my child that I am strong enough to support us.
 I gave myself two or three years to pursue art.
 I had an easel in the corner of Galleri Sand at Grünerløkka.
 Vebjørn and Aune's big brother, Håvard, sold pictures from the gallery to companies around Norway.
 One day he brought my pictures too.
-When a business bought all 10 of my pictures, I realized: I could live off my art.”
+When a business bought all 10 of my pictures, I realized: I could live off my art."